dwyl/process-handbook/holidays.md

 This is so we have adequate notice in order to ensure projects aren't affected.

-**dwylers on PAYE** have a set number of paid holiday days to take in a year, according to their contracts.
+**dwylers on payroll** have a set number of paid holiday days to take in a year, according to their contracts.
 They can also take unpaid leave, by arrangement.

 **Freelance dwylers** can take as many (unpaid) breaks from projects as they like, as long as the conditions below are followed.